bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+A1.
+Semantic HTML or semantic markup is HTML that introduces meaning to the web page rather than just for looks.

 2. What are the 4 areas of the box model?

+A2.
+Content, padding, border, and margin

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+A3.
+The y axis

 4. Explain why git is valuable to a team of developers.

+A4.
+Git is valuable, because we can have multiple save states and can fork the information from the cloud.

 5. Define mobile-first design in your own words.

+A5.
+Its a layout that starts with the mobile design first in mind.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.